contentstack/cli/packages/contentstack-import-setup/README.md

 ## `csdx cm:stacks:import-setup [-k <value>] [-d <value>] [-a <value>] [--modules <value,value>]`

-Import content from a stack
+Helps to generate mappers and backup folder for importing (overwriting) specific modules

 ```
 USAGE
   $ csdx cm:stacks:import-setup [-k <value>] [-d <value>] [-a <value>] [--modules <value,value>]

 FLAGS
-  -B, --branch=<value>         The name of the target stack's branch
+  -B, --branch=<value>         The name of the branch where you want to import your content.
+If you don't mention the
+                               branch name, then by default the content will be imported to the main branch.
-  -a, --alias=<value>          alias of the management token
+  -a, --alias=<value>          The management token of the destination stack where you will import the content.
-  -d, --data-dir=<value>       path and location where data is stored
+  -d, --data-dir=<value>       The path or the location in your file system where the content, you intend to import, is
+                               stored.
+For example, -d "C:\Users\Name\Desktop\cli\content".
+If the export folder has
+                               branches involved, then the path should point till the particular branch.
+For example,
+                               “-d "C:\Users\Name\Desktop\cli\content\branch_name"
   -k, --stack-api-key=<value>  API key of the target stack
-  --modules=<option>...        [optional] specific module name
+  --module=<option>...         [optional] Specify the modules/module to import into the target stack. currently options
+                               are global-fields, content-types, entries
                                <options: global-fields|content-types|entries>

 DESCRIPTION
-  Import content from a stack
+  Helps to generate mappers and backup folder for importing (overwriting) specific modules

 ALIASES
   $ csdx cm:import-setup